ThirteenAG/GTAIV.EFLC.FusionFix/readme.md

 - **AimingZoomFix** - set to **1** for proper fix, so it behaves like on xbox, set to **2** to have this fixed feature enabled in IV and TLAD, set to **-1** to disable this feature. **0** disables the fix, as usual.
 - **FpsLimit** - enter a desired value to specify the number of frames per second you want for the game.
 Like 30, 45, 60 or more.
 This will affect all gameplay.
 Refresh rate offsets may also be used.
 - **CutsceneFpsLimit** - enter a desired value to specify the number of frames per second you want for the game to use on cutscenes only.
-- **MinigamesFpsLimit** - Limit frame rates for some selected minigames to avoid possible high frame rates issue during these minigames.
+- **MinigamesFpsLimit** - limit frame rates for some selected minigames to avoid possible high frame rates issue during these minigames.
 - **DefaultCameraAngleInTLAD** - TLAD uses a different camera angle on bikes, this option can force the original IV camera angle.
 [Enabled](https://i.imgur.com/PqFHJfU.jpg) / [Disabled](https://i.imgur.com/5kM5Sgn.jpg)
 - **PedDeathAnimFixFromTBOGT** - when you perform a counter attack after a dodge in IV & TLAD, the ped after falling and dying performs an additional death animation, which doesn't happen in TBOGT.
 [Enabled](https://imgur.com/EYsiGPe) / [Disabled](https://imgur.com/CR3LEdR)
 - **DisableCameraCenteringInCover** - [see issue 20](https://github.com/GTAmodding/GTAIV-Issues-List/issues/20).
 - **VehicleBudget** - allows to increase the budget of vehicles, used to avoid "Taxi Bug", may cause vehicle audio issue.
 For more information about TaxiBug and VehicleBudget, please watch [TJGM's video](https://www.youtube.com/watch?v=wr8m9kL3U20&t=237s)
 - **PedBudget** - allows to increase the budget of pedestrians.
-- **ExtendedLimits** - set to **1** to increase various limits like modelinfo, handling, carcols.
+- **ExtendedLimits** - set to **1** to increase various limits like modelinfo, handling, carcols, some pools size.

 ## Shaders Changelog